-The boys had their very first online doctors appointment yesterday.
+The boys had their very first telemedicine, or online doctors appointment yesterday.
 It was a little weird for them but they did fantastic.

 These appointments were for Elliott and Emmett.
 Gavin hasn’t had one just yet but he will.
 I have them setup in my makeshift bedroom studio and it works out quite well.
 They see their doctor on the screen and hear them through the headphones.
 They each spent 10 or 15 minutes speaking with their doctor and I’m really proud of them.

 I’ve been working on improving my makeshift studio, especially because most of my podcast interviews are done via Zoom and I’m getting interviewed more frequently myself.
 I’m being interviewed by BBC Worldwide this weekend as well.

 I’m trying to make improvements where I can.
 My equipment is good but my environment isn’t.
 My house isn’t quiet and there’s always noise coming from my neighborhood.
 I can’t control that but it can be addressed in post.
 I’m getting better as I learn more.

 One thing I can control was my immediate surroundings.
 By that, I’m referring to my bedroom itself.

 With some help from my friendly neighborhood Gavin, I moved some furniture around and made better use of the space.
 It’s coming together and I’m making little improvements as I can.
 Here’s what it currently looks like.
 You can’t see the lighting but no more shadows. ☺

 It’s a more comfortable place to work and I feel accomplished.
 The podcast is growing and I have a string of amazing guests booked over the next few weeks.